tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

     )
 ```

 Git can show the overlapping text.

 It cannot determine the intended final behavior.

 A reasonable-looking resolution might preserve authentication, auditing, retries, and timeout handling while silently restoring `read_file()` instead of `read_and_validate()`.

 The script runs.
 File validation has disappeared.

-The opposite mistake is also possible: preserving validation while dropping authentication or auditing.
+The opposite mistake is also possible: validation survives while authentication or audit logging disappears.

 The intended combination might be: